ozbillwang/terraform-best-practices/README.md

 > Tips: some aws resource names have length limits, such as less than 24 characters, so when you define variables of application and environment name, use short name.

-## Use terraform import to include as many resources you can
+## Use terraform import to include as many resources as you can

 Sometimes developers manually created resources.
 You need to mark these resource and use `terraform import` to include them in codes.